wingsforsophia/Unit-2-Wine-Project/README.md

 My husband and I love wine, but never remember which ones we tried.
 This is for people like us to be able to collect and search for wines we have already tried.

+## Getting Started

+Find a wine in the All Wines view or add a new wine!
+Then you can add or remove it from your wine list.

+Invite your friends to join and see which wines they have liked and tried, as well.

 ## Wireframes

 ![First wireframe](https://i.imgur.com/mpv0nFe.png)
 ![Second wireframe](https://i.imgur.com/i3bkAo1.png)

+## Technologies Used

+## Next Steps:

+* Add recipes and pairings

+## Pseudocode

 * create new wine
     * render new view